mpsenka21/vilds/README.md

 ## Black box variational inference for state space models

+(Note from mpsenka21, 12/3/2020): The notebook code/tutorial.ipynb has been updated to function when uploaded to Google Colab

 Reference implementation of the algorithms described in the following publications:

 >  Y Gao*, E Archer*, L Paninski, J Cunningham (2016).
 [Linear dynamical neural population models through nonlinear embeddings](http://arxiv.org/abs/1605.08454)